JCDM122300/UnityPractice/README.md

 # UnityPractice
-Practiced with the 3D unity template
+Practiced with the 3D unity template for homework